SethClydesdale/genki-study-resources/README.md

 ﻿# Genki Study Resources
-Genki Study Resources is a website that offers a vast collection of exercises for practicing what is taught in [Genki: An Integrated Course in Elementary Japanese](https://genki3.japantimes.co.jp/en/).
+Genki Study Resources is a website that offers exercises for practicing what is taught in [Genki: An Integrated Course in Elementary Japanese](https://genki3.japantimes.co.jp/en/).
 It was mainly created to help aid with self-study, as such, you can use it online or offline depending on your needs.
-Choose one of the links below to begin testing the Japanese you've learned in Genki!
+Choose one of the links below to begin!

 **Online Version:** [https://sethclydesdale.github.io/genki-study-resources/](https://sethclydesdale.github.io/genki-study-resources/)